-While it is difficult to define exactly how intelligent your turtle is, we can explain some general expectations for turtles’ intellectual abilities.
+Turtles are smart enough to have survived for millions of years but it is still difficult to define exactly how intelligent a turtle is, we can explain some general expectations for turtles’ intellectual abilities.
 Read on to learn more about turtles’ brains, instincts, experiential learning abilities, and intellectual variations in breeds of turtles.

 The Turtle’s Brain

 Turtles are reptiles, so their brains are different from those of mammals.
 Their brains are smaller and less complex.
 They generally have smaller cerebral hemispheres than mammals.
 This is the area of the brain that controls reasoning and learning.
 However, turtle brains have changed over time as turtles have survived and adapted over the last 250 million years.

 One study found that the turtles of today have far better sight, hearing, and sense of smell than those from millions of years ago.
 These adaptations and increased brain complexity have allowed turtles to survive and thrive as a species for millions of years.

 Although their brains have become more complex, turtles are not capable of performing the same tricks and tasks and mammals and other species.
 However, this does not mean they are not intelligent.

 The way we define intelligence allows for many interpretations of whether or not an animal is smart.
 In the case of turtles, they are capable of learning through instinct and experience.
 Their main concern is survival, so turtles learn how to survive, how to get food, and how to stay safe.

 To better define turtle intelligence, let’s take a look at the two types of learning they are capable of and how these have allowed turtles to survive for 250 million years.